-

 Changing Lightbulbs at Work

 It’s all in the perspective.
-Lightbulbs are lightbulbs, but everyone has a different opinion when it comes to changing them.
+Lightbulbs are lightbulbs, but everyone has a different opinion when it comes to changing them — especially in digital marketing teams.

 You must be logged in to post a comment.